 Miracles don't happen everyday, that's why they're called miracles.
-Join us as we walk through each of the miracles chronicled in the Gospel of Luke.
+Join us as we walk through each of

 At The Movies

 You can learn a lot from the movies.
 Join us as we dissect this summer's blockbusters looking for Biblical truth.